houspi/zabbix-programs-stat/README.md

 * COUNT of all processes

 Note that some stats are available only in root mode, so pidstat calls via sudo.

+In LLD mode, the script returns a list of names of all running processes.
+Use it with caution.
+It produces 41 items for each process, therefore you can get a huge summary list of items.